edwinwebb/next-wxrmp/README.md

 ## Site Map
 MVP
-/home : app, make a scene, export it, import it
+/ : index : features / about
 /about : about the site
 /contact : send me an email, see out socials
+/s/[sid] : app, make a scene, save it, fork it

 MVP$
-/edit/id : make, save
-/publish/id : upload, pay to display
-/sell/id : charge for access
-/view/id : view a scene
-/buy/id : get access to a scene
+/u/[uid] : user page and list of published scenes /publish/[sid] : upload, pay to display, set costs /view/[sid] : view a scene without being able to edit it /buy/[sid] : get access to a scene

 ## TODO
 App